 - 4.10.1 Annual Postal Competitions shall be arranged by TSNZ.
 The relevant advertisements shall be forwarded to affiliated bodies not later than 30 April in each year. - 4.10.2 The postal competitions shall include an Individual Championship. - 4.10.3 The postal match format shall be set out in the annual advertisement and may be amended by the TSNZ Annual General Meeting. - 4.10.4 Entries for Postal Competitions shall be made on the official TSNZ entry form and be accompanied by the required entry fee. - 4.10.5 Entries for Postal Competitions shall not be accepted unless post marked prior to the advertised closing date. - 4.10.6 TSNZ shall issue sufficient numbered targets or stickers for each competitor.
 Where stickers are issued one sticker is to be affixed behind each counting diagram. - 4.10.7 All targets for each competition shall be shot on the same range subject to the special conditions laid down for the competition. - 4.10.8 Completed targets shall be returned to the local Association-authorised marker for scoring, not later than the date specified.
 Directly Affiliated Clubs may either have targets scored by an Association-authorised marker, or return shot and witnessed targets to TSNZ for scoring. - 4.10.9 Local Association-authorised markers shall score targets in accordance with the rules for scoring.
-The local Association shall provide certified gauges for scoring. - 4.10.10 The local Association shall forward the scores to TSNZ and shall hold shot competition targets until the final results are published and circulated. - 4.10.11 Shot competition targets shall be forwarded to TSNZ on request.
-Should any target(s) be unavailable for checking by TSNZ the competitor shall be eliminated from the competition.
-Any target received in a damaged condition may be discounted. - 4.10.12 Results of the Postal Competitions shall be published by TSNZ and shall contain the scores of all competitors.
-Copies shall be sent to all Associations and competing Clubs.
+The local Association shall provide certified gauges for scoring. - 4.10.10 The local Association shall forward the scores to TSNZ and shall hold shot competition targets until the final results are published and circulated. - 4.10.11 The local Association or Club shall ensure the correct score has been entered on the results form and forward the scores to the Executive Officer by the date specified in the annual advertisement and shall hold shot competition targets and electronic target scoring printouts until the final results are distributed.
+Shot targets and electronic target scoring printouts shall be forwarded to the Executive Officer on request.
+Any target received in a damaged condition where the value of the shot cannot be properly determined shall be declared invalid, and any score found to be incorrectly applied shall be amended.
+Should any target(s) or electronic scoring printout(s) be unavailable for checking by the Executive